opencomputeproject/SAI/doc/SAI-Proposal-Prefix-Compression.md

 #### sai_prefix_compression_table_attr_t ####
 This defines the prefix compression attributes table

 Tables are composed of prefix compression entries.
-These entries map a specific IP prefix to a bincode.
+These entries map a specific IP prefix to a meta data value.
 Both IPV4 and IPV6 entries can be added to the same table.
-During a table creation a bincode must be provided for the default entry.
-A default entry bincode is a default bincode applied to any address that does not match a prefix in the table.
-A default entry is an entry where the prefix/length is zero
+During a table creation a meta data value must be provided for the default entry.
+A default entry is an entry is when the prefix/length is zero.

 IPV4 defaulty entry: 0.0.0.0/0.0.0.0
 IPV6 default entry: ::/::